go-bears/BUILD-Reads/README.md

 #BUILD Reads!

 ###Synopsis
-BUILD Reads! is a GoodReads-for-Kids-style web responsive app for mentors and scholars to motivate enjoyment of reading.
-A scholars can use BUILD Reads with a BUILD reading mentor  to track his reading progress and to keep a reading history profile.
+BUILD Reads! is a GoodReads-for-Kids-styled web responsive app for mentors and scholars to motivate enjoyment of reading.
+A scholars can use BUILD Reads! with a BUILD reading mentor to track his reading progress and to keep a reading history profile.

 ###Motivation
-Melissa's work with Berkeley Unified in Literacy Development, a program supporting under-resourced k-8 students in Berkeley and Oakland, inspired her BUILD-Reads project.
+Melissa's work with Berkeley Unified in Literacy Development, a program supporting under-resourced k-8 students in Berkeley and Oakland, inspired her BUILD Reads! project.
+A problem the app addresses is for

 ###Features
 Scholars can log their daily reading progress, post book ratings, and store comments during their reading session.